Benberz/shopwallet/README.md

 ## 🚀 Key Features

-- 🔐 **Passwordless Login:** BSA Authentication ensures secure, frictionless access to your account.
+- 🔐 **Password-less Login:** BSA Authentication ensures secure, frictionless access to your account.
 - 💰 **Wallet Management:** Easily reload your wallet, check your balance, and view transaction history.
 - 💸 **Instant Transfers:** Send and receive money with a tap, protected by state-of-the-art security.
 - 📲 **Mobile Reload:** Quickly top up your mobile phone from anywhere, anytime.